First impressions matter and the first impression your website makes is no exception.

 1. Straight forward navigation

-Since your homepage is just the starting point for your visitor's journey on your website, it is essential that your navigation is as straight-forward as possible.
+Since your homepage is just the starting point for your visitor's journey on your website, it is essential that your navigation is as straightforward as possible.
 You want to make sure that the links you include in your navigation will be pages that your visitors are interested in viewing.

 If your menu doesn't make sense, users will not spend time finding what they're looking for.
 They will just leave and possibly even go to a competitor's website.
 Your menu should be visible on all of your website pages (with the exception of landing pages) and should be easy to read and use.

-For example, you can include your main pages such as Services, About Us, and Projects on your navigation.
+For example, you can include your main pages such as Services, About Us, and Projects in your navigation.
 If you want to create a page for each of your services, then you can create a submenu under your Services menu item to help your navigation from being too cluttered.
 This also helps your user find what they're looking for even faster!

 2. Concise Headline